hyperledger/fabric/docs/source/prereqs.rst

   - `Node.js <https://nodejs.org/en/download/>`__ - version 6.9.x or greater

 .. note:: Installing Node.js will also install NPM, however it is recommended
-          that you update the default version of NPM installed.
+          that you confirm the version of NPM installed.
 You can upgrade the ``npm`` tool with the following command:

 .. code:: bash

-  npm install npm@latest -g
+  npm install npm@3.10.10 -g

 Windows extras
 --------------